 The same sap.
 Verses, oils, watercolors.

-The paintings in this exhibition are born very close to the book La misma savia.
+The paintings in this exhibition are born very close to the book La misma sap.
 The shared title suggests a dialogue between verses and paintings.

 The poems speak for themselves.

-The paintings recover a certain initial impulse that moves when painting: painting what moves us, what we love, what surpasses us (the experience of seeing), to interrogate the mystery of what is alive with painting.
-The intense traditional aroma of oil painting persists there: fillings, turpentine, glazes, long sessions, overlapping layers and time accumulated on the canvas.
-And the desire to share that restful, slow-cooking flavor with a few appreciative glances.
+The paintings recover a certain initial impulse that moves painting: painting what moves us, what we love, what surpasses us (the experience of seeing), to interrogate the mystery of what is alive with painting.
+The intense traditional aroma of oil painting persists there: fillings, turpentine, glazes, long sessions, overlapping layers and accumulated time on the canvas.
+And the desire to share that rested, slow-cooked flavor with a few appreciative eyes.

-The landscape is still very present, but not as a description of the external, but as a recognition of the internal in the external, an attempt to give double life to that emotion that equally colors the experience of contemplation and the picture that remembers it, that atmosphere soul, that affective tonality that Simmel referred to with the word Stimmung.
+The landscape is still very present, but not as a description of the external, but as a recognition of the internal in the external, an attempt to give double life to that emotion that equally colors the experience of contemplation and the painting that recalls it, that atmosphere psychic, that affective tonality that Simmel referred to with the word Stimmung.

-Plant presence grows.
-Plant resistance.
-Vegetable heroism (of which Octavio Paz spoke in his Grammarian Mono).
-Through the green habitat - our first house - and inside us, the same sap can flow.
+Plant presence grows. plant resistance.
+Plant heroism (about which Octavio Paz spoke in his Grammar Mono).
+Through the green habitat -our first home-, and through our interior, the same sap can flow.
 A unitive feeling is breathed with everything that lives, and especially with what has not been twisted and complicated excessively by the stills of culture.

-Meanwhile, the sea continues to repeat its tune, for few presences are as persistent as that of the sea.
-Therefore, always starting again, some painted seas persist that try to show what remains in what changes and what changes in what remains.
+Meanwhile, the sea keeps repeating its song, because there are few presences as persistent as that of the sea.
+That is why, always beginning again, some painted seas persist that try to show what remains in what changes and what changes in what remains.
 Nothing like the sea, mythical mirror, insists so much on repeating that paradox that is ours, that of our identity and our body.